A Course in Miracles

 Come and join in one of our 10:30 AM Sunday service gatherings at 99 Osmond Terrace, Norwood.
 They last for about an hour and are followed by a social hour with coffee and tea provided.

-The purpose of our preaching is not to expound doctrine but to challenge you to deeper personal reflection, and stir you up to a more considered personal faith and more ethical living.
+The purpose of our gatherings is not to expound doctrine but to challenge you to deeper personal reflection, and stir you up to a more considered personal faith and more ethical living.
 There’s also some nice music — from classical, to Jazz, to R&B!

 Find out more about our regular weekly and monthly gatherings and services, including times and venues.